-Tisch Library is now accepting applications for OER awards to support projects to create or incorporate OER into your summer, fall, or spring courses.
+Tisch Library is now accepting applications for OER awards to support projects to create or incorporate OER into your fall or spring courses.
 Awards are available at 3 levels - $700, $1000 & $2000.
 Find out more and apply!

 This guide will help you learn about and find Open Educational Resources (OER).